 I met my husband at a party.
 He made me laugh with his amazing ability to do impressions of famous people.
 He could do perfect Irish accents.
 On one of our dates to an Irish bar in San Francisco, we met a couple Irish tourists.
 Willey spoke to them with an Irish brogue and they asked him which part of Ireland he was from!

 It’s 22+ years later:

 22 years is a long time.
 Nights at bars gave way to babies, cancer (and recovery), school activities, music lessons, mortgages, bills and retirement plans.
 The impressions and carefree days faded away.
-We
+We had have responsibilities.

 I threw my husband a surprise birthday party for his 50th last night.